-- Expanded co-op advertising across energy efficiency programs (HVAC, RNC, and HPwES) to include additional media tactics (TV, radio, web) and pre-designed print and direct mail templates for contractor use. - Include tactics to promote new RNC tier, ENERGYEfficient Homes. - Approval to be provided on Energy Minute Radio campaign. - Plan development to promote programs served by Honeywell Market Manager team. - Technical review with Honeywell Market Manager team prior to review and approval by BPU. - Inclusion of NJCEP and BPU brands in all materials. - Inclusion of utility-managed Comfort Partners program offering as part of a larger message on energy efficiency for low-income residents, incorporating the utilities' approval of proper messaging.
+- Maintain expanded co-op advertising across energy efficiency programs (HVAC, RNC, and HPwES) that include TV, radio, web media tactics and pre-designed print and direct mail templates for contractor use. - Continue utilization of radio and the Energy Minute Radio campaign as appropriate. - Strategic plan development to promote programs served by Honeywell Market Manager Team. - Obtain technical review with Honeywell Market Manager Team prior to review and approval by BPU. - Inclusion of NJCEP and BPU brands in all materials. - Inclusion of utility-managed Comfort Partners program offering as part of a larger message on energy efficiency for low-income residents, incorporating the utilities' approval of proper messaging.